14 Performance

 • Storage: choose efficient data storage formats for targets with large data output.

-• Memory: consider memory = "transient" and garbage_collection = TRUE for high-memory tasks.
+• Memory: consider memory = "transient" and the garbage_collection option for high-memory tasks.

 • Overhead: if each task runs quickly, batch the workload into smaller numbers of targets to reduce overhead.